Lemont, Pennsylvania

-Lemont is a census-designated place (CDP) in College Township, Centre County, Pennsylvania, United States, and is the location of the only remaining granary in Pennsylvania.
-It is part of the State College, Pennsylvania Metropolitan Statistical Area.
-The population was 2,270 at the 2010 census.
-It is part of Happy Valley and the larger Nittany Valley.
+Lemont is a census-designated place in College Township, Pennsylvania, United States, within the State College–DuBois combined statistical area.
+The population was 2,270 as of the 2010 census.
+Nicknamed "The End of the Mountain," the village sits at the base of Mount Nittany, along Spring Creek.
+Lemont is two miles away from State College and the main campus of the Pennsylvania State University.
+It is part of Happy Valley and the larger Nittany Valley, as well as the State College–DuBois combined statistical area.

+Lemont is home to the John I. Thompson Grain Elevator and Coal Sheds, the last remaining granary in Pennsylvania.
+It is part of the Lemont Historic District.
+Public transit is serviced by the Centre Area Transportation Authority.

 History

 The first inhabitants of the area came towards the end of the last glacial period.
 They lived a nomadic hunter-gatherer lifestyle for thousands of years.
 Nearby archaeological sites suggest campsites and jasper mines have been in the area since approximately 8000 to 3500 BC.
-The Delaware, Iroquois, Mingo, and Shawnee were among the native inhabitants who began establishing settlements, farms, and trails throughout the surrounding valleys.
+The Lenape, Haudenosaunee, Mingo, and Shawnee were among the native inhabitants who began establishing settlements, farms, and trails throughout the surrounding valleys.

 James Potter led the first recorded expedition of Spring Creek in 1764.
 Upon reaching an overlook on Mount Nittany, he exclaimed "By heavens, Thompson, I have discovered an empire!"
-The first European settlers in present day Lemont arrived in 1789, setting up farms, a grist mill, and a saw mill.
+The first Europeans to settle in present-day Lemont arrived in 1789, setting up farms, a grist mill, and a saw mill.

 The land that would make up the village, historically known as “The End of the Mountain,” was bought by Centre Furnace ironmaster Moses Thompson in 1870.
 As the iron industry flourished in Centre County, so to did the Bellefonte Central Railroad.
 Lemont was given its French name as a train station between Bellefonte and Lewisburg in 1885.
 Although a plan to extend a line from Lemont to Scotia via State College never came to fruition, students, faculty, and visitors would use Lemont's train station, and catch a buggy to connect to State College or University Park.
-Lemont would grow as a prominent railway town and crossroads between the Penns and Nittany Valleys with banks, blacksmiths, a general store, jewelry stores, clinics, schools, hotels, and churches opening up along the main streets.
+Lemont would grow as a prominent railway town and crossroads between the Penns and Nittany Valleys with a bank, blacksmith, general store, school, hotels, and churches opening up along the main streets.

 In Spring of 1885 the Lemont Hotel, owned by Thompson's son, burned down.
 The insurance money he acquired was used to build the John I. Thompson Grain Elevator and Coal Sheds.
 As trucking was replacing freight hauling the granary shut down in the 1950s.
 In the 1970s a Penn State student doing a study of Lemont wrote "The once very important buildings have been neglected and deteriorating."
+The Lemont Historic District was added to the National Register of Historic Places in 1979.
 In 1994 the Lemont Village Association purchased the lot for preservation.